LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 Notable or valuable items take up 1 Gear Slot each, unless particularly bulky, in which case they take more.
 Smaller items might not be notable on their own, but when combined might be notable.
 It's probably not notable that you have 1 ball bearing, but it's probably notable that you have a sack full.

-### Quick Retrieval
+### Supplies

-slug: QUICK-RETRIEVAL
+slug: SUPPLIES

 ruleType: RULE\
-Spend 2 Gear Slots to attempt a Luck Test and see if you have a needed item.
-The GM determines the likelihood using the table below.
-If successful, you have the item until your next Rest & Recovery (R&R).
+Supplies can be purchased for 1 Coin each and take up 1 Gear Slot.
+Supplies represent an item or set of mundane items that a standard adventurer is likely to have with them.
+Things like 20' of rope, an extra water skin, or a flint fire starter are typical Supplies.
+If you are trying to pull something less likely out of your Supplies, use the following table to determine the [Luck Test](/rules/player_rules#LUCK-TEST) required to pull out the item.

 label: Likelihood

-- Likely 10/5
+- Pretty Likely 10/5
 - Unlikely 15/10
 - Very Unlikely 18/13